-I’ve gotten a lot of great feedback on the article, since they are things that basically anyone can do, and just about anywhere, although some of them are location dependent jobs which would not be suited to traveling, but they could be useful while someone is building their travel fund.
+I’ve gotten a lot of great feedback on the article since they are things that basically anyone can do, and just about anywhere, although some of them are location-dependent jobs that would not be suited to travel, they could be useful while someone is building their travel fund.

 I’ve tried at least 17 of the side hustles myself.

 - Travel Banking Fundamentals – Keep Your Money Safe While Traveling <– Debit cards, credit cards, and keeping your money safe.